petehaha/FactFindr/README.md

 This assumes you have already setup the requirements for JumboDB and have credentials (c3creds.json).

+You can install necessary packages by from `requirements.txt` by typing ```pip install -r requirements.txt``` on the command line.

-Activate the python (conda) environment you installed JumboDB to.
+Once the packages have been installed, activate the python environment you installed the requirements to.

-Before running the server, make sure you have set the environment variable `c3creds`.
+_Before_ running the server, make sure you have set the environment variable `c3creds`.
 You can do this in MacOS with
 ```
 export c3creds=</path/to/c3creds.json>